- Introduction to Home Security: Historical Context and Technological Evolution

 When choosing between traditional and smart home security systems, a critical factor to consider is the cost.
 A detailed cost-benefit analysis is essential to understand both the initial investment and long-term expenses involved with each type of system.

 Traditional security systems typically involve a variety of upfront costs.
 These may include purchasing hardware such as control panels, sensors, and cameras, as well as professional installation fees.
 According to Consumer Reports, the average cost for a traditional home security system ranges between $600 to $1,200.
-Monthly monitoring fees, which are essential for professional response services, add an additional $20 to $60 per month.
+Monthly monitoring fees, which are essential for professional response services, add another $20 to $60 per month.

 In contrast, the initial setup cost for smart home security systems can be both higher or lower, depending largely on the brand and complexity of the system chosen.
 Basic kits from companies like Ring or SimpliSafe start at around $200 to $500.
 However, more advanced systems from companies like Vivint or ADT with smart integrations and extensive features can exceed $1,500.
 The professional installation of smart systems, albeit optional in many cases, can add another $100 to $500 to the initial investment.